 Look at what I found on his desk.
-He said it was from the same kid who asked him to give Superman a loaf of fanboy bread, but that looks like Clark’s handwriting to me.
+He said a kid asked him to give this recipe and the fanboy bread to Superman, but that looks like Clark’s handwriting to me.

 Hey, kids!
 You may not be able to lift a car, but you can still group up big and strong eating Superman Sandwiches.

 Don’t worry, they’re not made from me.
 That would be cannibalism.
 Well, not precisely, since I’m actually Kryptonian, but eating sentient beings is wrong.
 Plus, your teeth can’t pierce my flesh.
 Plenty of people have tried.